Ensembl/ensembl-hive/docs/creating_pipelines/dataflow_targets.rst

 Table
 -----

-A job can store data in a table via the Dataflow mechanism instead of raw SQL access.
+A Job can store data in a table via the dataflow mechanism, without the need to use raw SQL.

 Dataflow to one table
 ~~~~~~~~~~~~~~~~~~~~~

-This is what we have used in the Dataflow document.
-Simply name the target analysis after the ``=>``
+To insert data passed in a dataflow event into a table, set the target after the ``=>``
-with a URL that contains the ``table_name`` key.
-URLs can be *degenerate*, i.e. skip the part before
+to a URL that contains the ``table_name`` key.
+URLs can be *degenerate*, i.e. skipping the part before
-the question mark (like below) or *completely defined*, i.e. start with ``driver://user@host/database_name``.
+the question mark (like below) or *completely defined*, i.e. starting with ``driver://user@host/database_name``.
+Degenerate urls will default to the eHive database.

 .. hive_diagram::